Tamoghna-Sarkar/Reddit-Flair-Prediction-IIITD/README.md

 ## Project Workflow and Execution
 The web-application allows the user to enter a r/india URL and displays the predicted flair for the submitted post.
-1.Clone the repository using terminal https://github.com/Tamoghna-Sarkar/Reddit-Flair-Prediction-IIITD
+1. Clone the repository using terminal https://github.com/Tamoghna-Sarkar/Reddit-Flair-Prediction-IIITD
-2.Make sure that Python3 and pip are installed on the system.
+2. Make sure that Python3 and pip are installed on the system.
-3.Create a virtual environment:
+3. Create a virtual environment:
 *Emphasize*python3 -m venv *name* source *name* /bin/activate cd *name_of_yourenv*/